Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities

 \subsection{Technical Results}

-In this section we present several technical results that are used in the proofs of the main results in Sections~\ref{sec:4estimation} and~\ref{sec:4UCB}.
-The proofs of these technical results are provided in the Online Supplemental Appendix.
+Here we present several technical results that are used in the proofs of the main results in Section~\ref{s:theory}.
+The proofs of these technical results are presented in our earlier working paper version \citep{cck}.
+The following Lemmas~\ref{lem:J0_mild} to~\ref{zorder} are labelled as Lemmas~D.1 to~D.7 in \cite{cck}, whereas the following Theorems~\ref{unifbiasvar} and~\ref{consistent} are labelled as Theorems~D.1 and~D.2 in \cite{cck}.

 We first state two preliminary lemmas used in the proof of Theorem \ref{lepski2}.
 The first relates to resolution levels in the mildly ill-posed case.
-For $D > 0$ and $p \in [\ul p,\ol p]$, define
+For any positive constant $R$, define